 Quick Checklist Before You Start

-- Identify your core skills and areas for growth.
+- Define your core values and goals.

 Questions You’re Probably Asking